New HDB Flat Classifications and Rules - Standard, Plus, Prime

 If you have any questions about HDB flats or Singapore's property market, please WhatsApp Me.

-Posted in Property Regulations, Property Resources.
+Posted in Property Regulations, Singapore Property Resources and Guides: HDB, Executive Condo, Private Property.

 Lance Kuan is an Associate Marketing Manager at Huttons Asia Pte Ltd, one of the largest property agencies in Singapore (Registration No. R062704Z).